thorstenb/odpdown/README.md

 Alternatively, running `odpgenerator.py` directly from the git checkout is also possible, provided you've installed the prerequisites (most significantly lpod, pygments and pillow) manually.
+Make sure to run `git submodule update --init` once in the toplevel checkout directory though.

 ## Usage